In this tutorial, learn how you can make your own blank kokeshi dolls from spun cotton shapes – a fun and creative DIY project for all ages.

 There is a little hole at the bottom of all spun cotton shapes.

-To paint on spun cotton, I like to use acrylic paint because it dries fast, goes on easy, and creates an additional protective layer around the dolls.
+To paint the blank dolls, I like to use acrylic paint because it dries fast, and it’s easy to work with.
 However, any paint that works on paper will also work on spun cotton shapes.
 For your kokeshi dolls to look nice and shiny, you can finish them with a clear coat varnish.
-Mod podge for example provides great results.
+Mod podge for example works very well.

 I like to use acrylic paint